Menu

 My background is a degree in environmental sciences, followed by a professional qualification in town and country planning, and working in that for many years in several local authorities.
 I have experience in applying law and policies to problems, decision making procedures, working with other stakeholders, and public consultations.

-Mrs. Emma Phipps (Learning Support Practitioner - LSP)
+Mrs. Emma Phipps (HLTA)

 Staff Governor